AliJ-Official/TempMail/README.md

   </picture>
 </p>

-**TempMail** is a Python-based GUI application designed to provide users with temporary email addresses and inbox management.
+**TempMail** is a Python-based GUI program designed to provide users with temporary email addresses and inbox management.
 Built with simplicity and anonymity in mind, it leverages the **mail.tm API** to create disposable email accounts, making it perfect for signing up on websites or services without revealing your personal email.

 ---